Spicy Kung Pao Noodles with Veggies

 To make this Kung Pao sauce, you will need:

-*My Black Pepper Tofu & Broccoli Stir-Fry also uses light and dark soy together (a MUST-TRY recipe)!
+*My Black Pepper Tofu & Broccoli Stir-Fry also uses light and dark soy together.
+This one’s a must-try!

 Stir-fried Kung Pao Noodles with Veggies made in a wok in just 30 mins